Norio - Centre of Rare Diseases

 Our services are funded by the Funding Centre for Social Welfare and Health Organisations (STEA).

-Norio Centre is involved with the ITHACA, (the European Reference Network on Rare Congenital Malformations and Rare Intellectual Disability) through co-operation with Helsinki University Clinical Genetics Unit.
+Norio Centre is involved with the ITHACA, (the European Reference Network on Rare Congenital Malformations and Rare Intellectual Disability) through co-operation with Helsinki and Oulu University Clinical Genetics Units.

 The centre is a member of the Finnish Network for Rare Diseases, which consists of 20 independent, non-governmental organisations that work for the interests of rare disease patients.
-Norio Centre is also associate member of the EURORDIS.
+Norio Centre is also associate member of the EURORDIS, alliance of patient organisations.

 Norio – Centre of Rare Diseases